 Dog Breeds Thought to Be Genetically Predisposed to Cherry Eye:

 Brachycephalic dogs with short, flat faces and wide heads also appear to be predisposed.
-If you see any abnormal protrusions from your dog’s eye, in order to prevent any permanent ocular damage, you should see your vet as soon as possible.
+If you see any abnormal protrusions from your dog’s eye, in order to prevent any permanent ocular damage, you should see your veterinarian as soon as possible.

 Diagnosing Cherry Eye in Dogs